SmartExpertInc/onyx-cutom/CONNECTOR_TROUBLESHOOTING.md

 docker compose exec postgres psql -U postgres -d postgres -c "SELECT cc.id, c.name, c.source, cc.status FROM connector_credential_pair cc JOIN connector c ON cc.connector_id = c.id WHERE c.source = 'notion';"
 ```

+### Recent Fix: Changed to hybrid_retrieval

+**Issue:** The initial implementation tried to use `semantic_retrieval()` which doesn't exist in VespaIndex.

+**Fix Applied:** Changed to use `hybrid_retrieval()` which is the correct method in Onyx.
+This method:
+- Generates query embeddings automatically
+- Performs hybrid search (semantic + keyword)
+- Supports source_type filtering
+- Returns properly ranked results

+This is now fixed and should work correctly after restarting the API server.

 ### Expected Behavior with Diagnostic Logging

 After restarting `api_server`, when you try to create a product from Notion, you should see: